Iran's sole nuclear power plant undergoes emergency shutdown | Headlines

 - Iran

-Iran's sole nuclear power plant has undergone a temporary emergency shutdown, state TV reported on Sunday.
+Iran's sole nuclear power plant has undergone an unexplained temporary emergency shutdown, state TV reported on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)